SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here are some notable events that take place on November 29 in the USA:
+Here are some notable events in the USA that occur on November 29:

-- **National Day of Mourning**: A yearly observance that remembers Native American history and documents the European colonization's effect on Indigenous communities in the Americas.

-- **International Pollution Prevention Day**: An effort to raise awareness about efforts to save the environment and promote cleaner production practices globally.

-- **Advent Observance Begins (Date varies)**: Though Advent often varies and isn't fixed to November 29, some
+- **Cyber Monday**: The Monday after Thanksgiving, also known as Cyber Monday, promotes online shopping deals and discounts.
+Though it was officially established in 2005, it has grown into one of the busiest online shopping days of the year.

+- **National Great American Smokeout**: Promoted by the American Cancer Society, this day is intended to encourage those who smoke to quit smoking or make a plan to quit.

 ### Positive Qoute
 ------
-"Believe in the magic within you! ✨💖 Every step you take brings you closer to your dreams! 🌈🚀"
+"Believe in yourself and all that you are. 💖✨ The best is yet to come! 🌈🌟"